newrelic/docs-website/src/data-dictionary/events/NrAiIncident/thresholdOccurrences.md

   - NrAiIncident
 ---

-Shows whether `for at least` or `at least once in` are being used in the active condition's threshold.
-Available values: `any` or `all`.
+Shows whether `for at least` or `at least once in` occurrence values are being used in the active condition's threshold.
+Available values: `all` or `any`.